Andy’s Tips for the Perfect Kegerator

 Tip for Tap: I currently have a refrigerator for my keg system, but I have not made any holes…yet.
 Someday I’ll get around to installing some faucets on the door, but until then, it works fine just the way it is.

 Draft Maintenance and Balance

 I was only sort of kidding about a kegerator being like a puppy.
 Are you ready for the commitment?
 Some craft brewer worked way too hard on the beer in that keg for you to serve it as a foamy mess out of dirty beer lines at the wrong pressure.

-It is recommended that draught beer lines be cleaned with a caustic cleaning agent every two weeks, and cleaned with an acid to bust up any “beer stone” that may form every three months.
+It is recommended that draft beer lines be cleaned with a caustic cleaning agent every two weeks and cleaned with an acid to bust up any “beer stone” that may form every three months.

 Fun fact: beer stone (calcium oxalate) is the same chemical compound that makes up a majority of kidney stones!

-Line-cleaning and properly balancing your draught system is not that difficult.
+Line-cleaning and properly balancing your draft system is not that difficult.
 But if you want a freshly-poured IPA without the effort, you might be better off walking to the nearest bar.